Pusser's: Philanthropy

-As part of the agreement with the Admiralty granting Tobias the right to produce Pusser's Rum to the original specification, the Royal Navy Sailors’ Fund, a naval charity more commonly called the ‘Tot’ Fund, receives a substantial donation from the worldwide sales of the rum on an ongoing basis.
+As part of the agreement with the Admiralty granting Tobias the right to produce Pusser's Rum to the original specification, the Royal Navy Sailors’ Fund, a naval charity more commonly called the Royal Naval Sailors Fund (‘Tot’ Fund), which was established following the abolition of the daily rum ration to support welfare and amenities for Royal Navy personnel, receives a substantial donation from the worldwide sales of the rum on an ongoing basis.
+Under the original arrangement, the company contributed US$2 for each case of rum sold, and in 1980 Tobias presented the fund with an initial cheque for £10,000.